Error: Contact form not found.

 Non-Dischargeable Debts: What Can’t Be Included in Chapter 7 Relief

 Chapter 7 cannot eliminate several types of debts that Congress deemed too important to discharge.
-Student loans represent the largest category of what can’t be included in Chapter 7 for most debtors.
-Federal and private student loans generally survive bankruptcy unless you can prove “undue hardship” through expensive litigation.
+Student loans are commonly included among debts that are not discharged in Chapter 7.
+Federal and private student loans generally remain unless an “undue hardship” determination is made through separate legal proceedings.

 Child support and alimony obligations remain fully enforceable after Chapter 7 discharge.
 These domestic support obligations cannot be eliminated because they protect children and former spouses who depend on these payments for basic needs.